 Get to know our city

 Industry leaders agree that Toronto has emerged as one of the world’s thriving technology hubs.
-It’s no surprise that companies like Google and Uber selected Toronto to expand their operations.
+It’s no surprise that companies like Netflix, Twitter and NVIDIA selected Toronto to expand their operations.

 U of T’s iconic St. George campus is located in the heart of this dynamic and diverse city — the perfect place for Canada’s #1 engineering school.
 Our neighbours include MaRS Discovery District, major multinationals and world-class hospitals.
 This proximity facilitates unique academic and industrial collaborations that create incredible opportunities for our students and recent grads.